DennisSchulmeister/ls-ui-component-benchmark/templates/esbuild-ts/README.md

 UI Component Benchmark: Lit
 ===========================

-This is a minimal project based on the esbuild + TypeScript template in the same repository.
-It uses Lit Framework, which is a rather lightweight web component wrapper.
+This is a minimal project based on the esbuild + typescript template in the same repository.
+It uses the XYZ framework.

 Steps how this project was set up:

-1. Copy the esbuild + TypeScript template
+1. Copy the esbuild+typescript template
-2. Run `npm add -D lit`
+2. Run `npm add -D XYZ`

 Summary
 -------